Finding Peace When Life Feels Full: A Gentle Start to December

 You might feel responsible for making things special for everyone else.
 You might be moving through difficult family dynamics.
 You might be stretched at work.
 You might simply feel tired from eleven months of showing up for your life in ways no one sees.

-And they are invitations to pause and reconnect with a gentler way of moving through this month.
+None of these are signs of weakness.
+They are signs of humanity.
+They are invitations to pause and reconnect with a gentler way of moving through this month.

 Three Ways to Find Calm This Week and Throughout the Holidays